Friday, 11th January 2019, 9h -17h

-At the end of the lecture, you will know how to use Spyder and write simples routines in Python.
-You will be able to perform data analysis (import data, plot data, …) For your specific purpose you will be able to search and install new packages.
+At the end of the lecture, you will know how to use Spyder and write simple routines in Python.
+You will be able to perform data analysis (import data, plot data, …).
+For your specific purpose you will be able to search and install new packages.

 - You know how to use the Spyder environment to write and run scripts.